History of the Philadelphia Eagles: Formation and early years

-Sole owner and Coach Bell (1936–1939)
+Sole owner and coach Bell (1936–1939)

 Having finished last in the standings, the Eagles had the first pick in the 1936 draft, an opportunity they used to select the University of Chicago's Heisman Trophy-winning back, Jay Berwanger.
 They then traded his rights to the Chicago Bears.
-Berwanger, who had no interest in playing professional football, elected to go to medical school instead.
+However, Berwanger had no interest in playing professional football and elected to go to medical school instead.

 The Eagles' first major recruiting success would come in 1939, with the signing of TCU's All-American quarterback, Davey O'Brien; O'Brien proceeded to shatter numerous existing single-season NFL passing records in his rookie season.
-That year, the Eagles participated in the first televised football game, against the football Brooklyn Dodgers, at Ebbets Field in a losing effort of 23–14.
+That year, the Eagles participated in the first televised football game, against the football Brooklyn Dodgers, at Ebbets Field in a 23-14 loss.

-Steelers and Eagles Move (1940-1942)
+Steelers and Eagles move (1940–1942)

 In 1940, the team moved from Philadelphia Municipal Stadium to Shibe Park.
-Lud Wray's half-interest in the team was purchased by Art Rooney, who had just sold the Pittsburgh Steelers to Alexis Thompson.
+Wray sold his half-interest in the team to Art Rooney, who had just sold the Pittsburgh Steelers to Alexis Thompson.
 Soon thereafter, Bell/Rooney and Thompson swapped franchises, but not teams.
-Bell/Rooney's entire Eagles' corporate organization, including most of the players, moved to Pittsburgh (The Steelers' corporate name remained "Philadelphia Football Club, Inc." until 1945) and Thompson's Steelers moved to Philadelphia, leaving only the team nicknames in their original cities.
-Since NFL franchises are territorial rights distinct from individual corporate entities, the NFL does not consider this a franchise move and considers the current Philadelphia Eagles as a single unbroken entity from 1933.
+In a move known as the "Pennsylvania Polka," Bell/Rooney's entire Eagles' corporate organization, including most of the players, moved to Pittsburgh, while Thompson's team (briefly renamed the Iron Men) moved to Philadelphia, leaving only the team nicknames in their original cities (for instance, the Steelers' corporate name remained "Philadelphia Football Club, Inc." until 1945).
+Since NFL franchises are territorial rights distinct from individual corporate entities, the NFL does not consider this a franchise move and considers the Eagles as a single unbroken entity from 1933.
 After assuming ownership, Thompson promptly hired Greasy Neale as the team's head coach.

 The Steagles (1943)

-In 1943, shortages of players occurred due to the majority of the players were recruited to World War II.
-The Eagles was to then temporarily merge with the Steelers so that way the can both have enough players to play, in which they formed a team unofficially known as, "The Steagles."
+In 1943, shortages of players occurred due to many players being recruited to join the war effort in World War II.
+To address the shortage of players, the Eagles temporarily merged with the Pittsburgh Steelers.
+This created a team unofficially known as, "The Steagles".
+In the lone year of the merger, the Steagles went 5-4-1.
 The merger was then dissolved after the season ended.